 This fusion of geoscience and engineering disciplines gives GRSS a unique interdisciplinary character and an exciting role in advancing remote sensing science and technology.

 GRSS has members from all stages of professional careers, from students to retirees (Life members).
 Members have the opportunity to receive recognition for their achievements by advancing from Member to Senior Member or to be honored as a Fellow.

 Fields of Interest

-The fields of interest of the Society are the theory, concepts, and techniques of science and engineering as they apply to the remote sensing of the earth, oceans, atmosphere, and space, as well as the processing, interpretation and dissemination of this information.
+The fields of interest of GRSS span science and engineering, and include theory, concepts, and techniques of remote sensing of the Earth, oceans, atmosphere, and space, as well as the processing, interpretation, and dissemination of this information:

 - Remote Sensing of Land and Surface Processes

 - Remote Sensing of the Atmosphere and Oceans

 - Remote Sensing of the Cryosphere

 - Remote Sensing of Solid Earth and Geodynamic Processes